latsouckfaye/faye-paul.github.io/_pages/about.md

 - I am Data Engineer / Analyst.

-- 🔭 Passionate by Data wrangling and Web development, I enjoy programming and automating routine tasks on web interfaces.
+- 🔭 Passionate by Data Analysis and Web development, I enjoy programming and automating routine tasks on web interfaces.

 - 👨🏻‍💻 Last three years, I have worked on spatial analysis of seafloor data as part of my doctoral thesis.
 I have built Machine Learning based tools to automate seafloor geomorphologic mapping.